OWASP/owasp-mastg/Document/Testcases/0x06_OMTG-CODE.md

 - OWASP MASVS: [NUMBER]: "QUOTE"
 - CWE-636: Not Failing Securely ('Failing Open')
-- CWE-391: Unchecked Error Condition- OWASP MASVS: [NUMBER]: "QUOTE"
+- CWE-391: Unchecked Error Condition

 ### OMTG-CODE-003: Testing for Secure Compiler Flags
 Compilers such as CLANG and GCC support hardening options that add additional runtime security features and checks to the generated executables.
 While these hardening features don’t fix broken code, they do make exploitation of bugs such as buffer overflows more difficult, and should be activated as a defense-in-depth measure.